-Before downloading the ownCloud package, change to a directory where you will save your file temporarily.
+Before downloading ownCloud, change to a directory where you want to save the file temporarily.
 This can be, for example /tmp.
-In further examples, we use tar archives and the actual ownCloud Complete Package.
-The package name for the complete package is formed the following: owncloud-complete-yyyymmdd.archive_type.
+In further examples, we use tar archives or the complete ownCloud bundle.
+The name for the complete archive looks like this: owncloud-complete-yyyymmdd.archive type.